peterdsharpe/NeuralFoil/README.md

 For aerodynamics experts: NeuralFoil will also give you fine-grained boundary layer control ($N_{\rm crit}$, forced trips) and inspection results ($\theta$, $H$, $u_e/V_\infty$, and pressure distributions).

-A unique feature of NeuralFoil is that every analysis will also return an `"analysis_confidence"` output, which is a measure of uncertainty.
+A unique feature of NeuralFoil is that every analysis will also return an `"analysis_confidence"` output, measures uncertainty.
 This is especially useful for design optimization, where constraining this uncertainty parameter will help ensure your designs are [robust to small changes in shape and flow conditions.](https://web.mit.edu/drela/OldFiles/Public/papers/Pros_Cons_Airfoil_Optimization.pdf)

-NeuralFoil is [~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis](#table), all with [minimal loss in accuracy compared to XFoil](#performance).
-Due to the wide variety of training data and the embedding of several physics-based invariants, [this accuracy is seen even on out-of-sample airfoils](#performance) (i.e., airfoils it wasn't trained on).
+NeuralFoil is [~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis](#speed-accuracy), all with [minimal loss in accuracy compared to XFoil](#accuracy).
+Due to the wide variety of training data and the embedding of several physics-based invariants, [this accuracy is seen even on out-of-sample airfoils](#accuracy) (i.e., airfoils it wasn't trained on).
 It also has [many nice features](#xfoil-benefit-question) (e.g., smoothness, vectorization, all in Python+NumPy) that make it much easier to use.

 NeuralFoil aims to be lightweight, with [minimal dependencies](#dependencies-question) and a [tight, efficient, and easily-understood code-base](./neuralfoil/gen1_architecture) (less than 500 lines of user-facing code).